danmaclean/tao_of_programming/docs/index.md

 The guide aims to teach an understanding of the way that programs are built, before we understand how programs are encoded in a language.

-> This is not going to go the way you think.
-  -Luke Skywalker

 Be prepared, this is not a typical programming course.
 It will be a largely self led exploration of concepts and ideas, not a slog through syntax and rote copying.
 If you've seen a programming guide before, forget it.
 Here your best tools will be your imagination, a notebook, a friend and your powers of reflection and criticism.
 This guide will be your research partner in the exploration helping you to reveal the fundamental concepts of programming.